 Being able to see how far you progressed will build your confidence.

 The best way to see your progress is to keep a portfolio of everything you have created, and I mean everything from practices to final pieces.

 Separate all of your creations into yearly categories.

-Every year take a look back at how far you progressed.
-You will be amazed at how much you can achieve in just a couple of years.
+Every year, take a look back at how far you have progressed.
+You will be amazed at how much you can achieve in just a few years.

 You Define Success

 Your answer might be different from mine or your friends.

 Success might mean: